Alachua culture: Origin

-The archeologist Jerald Milanich suggests that the people of the Alachua culture were immigrants from what is now Georgia.
+The archaeologist Jerald Milanich suggests that the people of the Alachua culture were immigrants from what is now Georgia.
 Early Alachua culture pottery resembled that of the Ocmulgee culture found along the Ocmulgee River.
 In this scenario, the Ocmulgee immigrants were either already practicing agriculture or adopted it shortly after arriving, and settled in upland areas suitable for agriculture.
 These areas had been little used by the Cades Pond people, who had occupied areas in wetlands.
 The Cades Pond culture disappeared soon after the appearance of the Alachua culture.
 Other archaeologists have suggested that the distinctive Alachua pottery types developed in situ, and even that the resemblance between Ocmulgee and Alachua pottery resulted from a migration from the Alachua area to the Ocmulgee area.
 Archaeologists also note the close resemblance between Alachua culture and neighboring Suwannee Valley culture pottery, which appears to have developed in situ out of the McKeithen Weeden Island culture.